GameTechDev/MaskedOcclusionCulling/README.md

 ```
 ## Memory management

-As shown in the example below, you may optionally provide callback functions for allocating and freeing memory when constructing a
+As shown in the example below, you may optionally provide callback functions for allocating and freeing memory when creating a
 `MaskedOcclusionCulling` object.
 The functions must support aligned allocations (at least to 32 byte boundaries).

 ```C++